CPE/BMC Houston Charge on Credit Card or Bank Statement

 What does BMC stand for?

-In this context, BMC most likely refers to BillMatrix or a bill-payment/card-processing vendor.
-We have not found a current official descriptor guide confirming the exact abbreviation.
+In this context, BMC may refer to BillMatrix or another bill-payment and card-processing vendor.
+A current official CenterPoint Energy descriptor guide confirming the exact abbreviation was not found.

 Why was I charged an additional fee?

-CenterPoint Energy states that service fees may apply to credit- and debit-card payments and that those fees go to a third-party vendor.
+CenterPoint Energy states that service fees may apply to credit- and debit-card payments.
+The fees go to a third-party vendor rather than CenterPoint Energy.

-Check your CenterPoint Energy account, email confirmations, bank transaction details, and any third-party payment confirmation shown during checkout.
+Check your CenterPoint Energy payment history, email confirmations, bank transaction details, and any receipt displayed when the utility payment was submitted.

 Should I dispute the charge?

-First check your CenterPoint Energy payment history and ask all authorized card users.
-If the transaction remains unidentified, contact your card issuer and dispute it promptly.
+First check your utility-payment history and ask all authorized card users.
+If the transaction remains unidentified, contact your bank or card issuer promptly.

 Related Credit Card and Bank Charges